YOU SHOULD BE TESTING! — Every Rubyist

 The different types of tests

-They all fit into two just two kinds of tests.
+They all fit into two categories of tests.
 Integration tests, and unit tests.

 What are integration tests?